prem028/marksheet_generation/README.md

 ## Usage

 ### Login
-1. Enter your email and password
-2. Click the Login button
+- Click the "Sign in with Google" button
+- Select your Google account
+- Grant necessary permissions

 ### Dashboard
 1. Enter roll number and optional name to search